timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-grow-shrink.md

+---
+title: Grow or shrink a multi-node cluster
+topic: multi-node
+section: do
+excerpt: Add or remove data nodes from a multi-node cluster.
+keywords: [scaling, distributed hypertables]
+tags: [cluster, data nodes]
+---

 # Grow and shrink multi-node
 When you are working within a multi-node environment, you might discover that you need more or fewer data nodes in your cluster over time.
 When you create a